 The North and South Twins, in the northeast corner of Alberta’s Columbia Icefield, are the most striking landmarks in Jasper National Park.
 The imposing peaks stand proudly like a crown on the legendary north face of the massif.
 The climb to the top exemplifies pure Canadian alpinism, with excellent snow, stunning views of the Southeast Ridge, and even some ice ax action on the South Twin traverse.
 The aspects are relatively low angle and easy lines are abundant, so you don’t have to be a hardcore mountaineer to conquer the peaks.
 There’s no lack of challenging climbs here—the storied north face of Twins Tower has only been climbed 4 times in modern history!
-Climbing The Twins is a magically pure and simple alpine mountaineering experience, and the perfect introduction to Alberta’s breathtaking backcountry.
+Climbing The Twins is a magical alpine mountaineering experience, and the perfect introduction to Alberta’s backcountry.

 Take on the classic ascent up the majestic South and North Twins

 Enjoy Jasper National Park’s awe-inspiring alpine wilderness

 Experience the north face of Twins Tower, one of the most iconic cliff faces in the world

 Test your courage on Mt.
 Columbia’s neighboring peaks on this scenic 4-day mountaineering tour!
 Rising from the Athabasca River valley, the giant North and South Twin abound with great climbing and skiing opportunities.
 Fall in love with Alberta’s gorgeous wilderness and spend some extra time exploring the numerous other high peaks in the area such as Stutfield Peak and Mt.
 Cromwell!